micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-They were exceedingly pained _and_ distressed _and_ deeply hurt _and_ sorrowful and began to say to Him one after another, [^c]Surely it cannot be I, Lord, can it?
+They were exceedingly pained _and_ distressed _and_ deeply hurt _and_ sorrowful and began to say to Him one after another, Surely it cannot be I, Lord, can it?